 20 Dimensions of Wellbeing, One Complete Picture of You

-Centeredness Theory, a peer-reviewed framework published in Frontiers in Psychology, identifies 20 measurable dimensions that shape your wellbeing.
-They fall within five interconnected life spheres (Self, Family, Relationship, Work, and Community) and together, they form a complete, science-backed picture of how you’re really doing.
+Centeredness Theory — a peer-reviewed framework published in Frontiers in Psychology and validated with Neuroscience Research Australia (NeuRA) — identifies 20 measurable dimensions that shape your wellbeing.
+They span five interconnected life spheres: Self, Family, Relationship, Work, and Community.

-Built on Centeredness Theory and validated in partnership with Neuroscience Research Australia (NeuRA), MAP’s framework gives you a science-backed lens on the dimensions that matter most.
-Explore each one below, or take the free assessment to see your full profile in under five minutes.
+Explore each dimension below, or take the free assessment to see your full profile in under five minutes.

 A dimension within the Self sphere, Adaptability measures your ability to maintain resilience and stay connected to yourself through change and adversity.